loomts/ape-dts/docs/en/config.md

 | batch_size | number of records written in a batch, 1 for serial | 200 | 200 |
 | replace | when inserting data, whether to force replacement if data already exists in target database, used in snapshot/cdc tasks for MySQL/PG | false | true |

-Since different tasks may require extra configs, please refer to examples in dt-tests/tests and [task templates](/docs/templates/).

 # [filter]